Engineering of an in vitro hepatocyte tissue system for malaria liver infection research

 Background and Aim

 Malaria continues to be an important global infectious disease for which mortality levels remain unacceptably high.
-The illness is caused by the Plasmodium parasite, most often Plasmodium falciparum, which is transmitted to humans in sporozoite form by infected Anopheles mosquitoes.
+The illness is caused by Plasmodium parasite, most often Plasmodium falciparum, which is transmitted to humans in sporozoite form by infected Anopheles mosquitoes.
 Drug therapy represents an important intervention in controlling the disease.
-However the parasite has become increasingly resistant to treatment with the current line of available drugs.
-In certain regions tolerance is now exhibited even to artemisinin based therapy (Wongsrichanalai et al., 2008), which is widely considered to be the antimalarial of last defence.
-There is therefore an increasing urgency to develop new approaches and technologies that speed up the creation of effective new drugs and, ultimately, vaccines against the disease.
-Despite advances in our understanding of P. falciparum and its intra-erythrocytic development, significantly less is known about the parasite’s development in hepatocytes.
-A major reason underlying this shortfall has been the unavailability of suitable in vitro models through which to study parasite-host hepatocyte development on a large-scale.
-Consequently, surrogate animal models based on related parasite species are widely employed for this purpose.
-Through joint collaboration between the CSIR Biosciences and Material Sciences and Manufacturing units, work has been initiated to engineer a novel 3D polymer-based hepatocyte tissue culture system.
-This development is driven by a need to create new in vitro systems that correlate more closely with the in vivo liver state, providing a more reliable predictive model for research, in particular for investigating parasite-host interaction.
-Through the successful establishment of such a system (3), we envisage the possibility of perfomring detailed molecular investigations of P. falciparum hepatocyte development, leading to new opportunities in drug and vaccine discovery.
+However the parasite has become increasingly resistant to antimalarial drugs.
+In certain regions tolerance is now exhibited even to artemisinin-based therapy (1), which is widely considered to be the antimalarial of last defence.
+There is therefore an urgency to develop new approaches and technologies that speed up the creation of effective new drugs and, ultimately, vaccines against the disease.
+Despite advances in our understanding of P. falciparum and its intra-erythrocytic development, significantly less is known about the parasite’s exo-erythrocytic cycle in hepatocytes.
+A major reason for this shortfall has been the unavailability of suitably accurate in vitro models through which to study host-parasite hepatocyte development on a large-scale.
+Consequently, surrogate animal models based on related parasite species are widely employed.
+Through joint collaboration between the CSIR Biosciences and Material Sciences and Manufacturing Units, research was undertaken to engineer a novel 3D hepatocyte tissue culture system.
+This development was driven by a need to create new in vitro systems that correlate more closely with the in vivo liver state, providing a more reliable predictive model for research, in particular for investigating parasite-host interaction.

 Method and Results